-We understand that behavior is one way our students communicate their needs with us.
-Our goal is to respond to those needs in the most appropriate ways that will keep our students in school and assist them with thriving academically and behaviorally.
-In this Student Code of Conduct handbook, we have outlined tiered interventions that assist students with acquiring social skills and that support student who exhibit behavioral challenges.We have outlined procedures for reporting bullying behaviors, and unwanted conduct that could result in specific disciplinary actions along with interventions that are provided to encourage positive behavior change.
+Student behavior is one way that our students communicate their needs to us.
+Meeting the needs of our students with the right intervention and with understanding will keep them in school and assist them with thriving academically and behaviorally.
+This Student Code of Conduct handbook outlines the most common tiered interventions that assist students with acquiring social skills and provide support to students who need additional time to demonstrate the behavioral expectations.We have also shared the procedures for reporting bullying behaviors and unwanted conduct that could result in specific disciplinary actions along with interventions that are provided to encourage positive behavior change.

-Please read this Student Code of Conduct carefully.
-It is important for parents to talk with your child(ren) about this information so that we are communicating and setting consistent expectations for positive behavior and strong attendance leading to positive academic outcomes.
-After reading and discussing this information, please be sure you and your child sign the ACPS Signature Form, provided in the Back to School Forms at the start of the school year.
+We ask that families partner with us to sit with their student(s) to read through this Student Code of Conduct carefully.
+It is helpful for families to share behavioral expectations with students to set consistent expectations for positive behavior that includes school attendance that can lead to positive academic outcomes.
+After reading and discussing this information, please make sure you and your child sign the ACPS Signature Form, provided in the Back to School Forms at the start of the school year.

 Profile of a Virginia Graduate